NCH-Motion-Laboratory/configdot/README.md

     config.food.cost = 20

+## Getting sections and items from a config

+ConfigContainers support the iteration protocol.
+You can get the section names and sections from a config as follows:

+    for secname, section in config:
+        print(section_name)

+The sections are also ConfigContainer instances, so they can be iterated over.
+This will give you the config items and their names:

+    for item_name, item in section:
+        print(item_name)

-## There's more
+## Getting comments

-You can get INI file comments for a section:
+You can get INI file comments for a section as follows:

     config.food._comment